 Figure 6.1.5-1: 5GC-MT-LR procedure involving MWAB

-1. [Optional] The location services client sends a request to the GMLC for a location for the target UE identified by an GPSI or an SUPI.
+1. [Optional] The location services client sends a request to the (H)GMLC for a location for the target UE identified by an GPSI or an SUPI.
 The UE may or may not be served by a MWAB.

-2. The GMLC invokes the Namf_Location_ProvidePositioningInfo service operation towards the AMF serving the target UE to request the current location of the target UE.
+2. The GMLC in MWAB Broadcasted PLMN invokes the Namf_Location_ProvidePositioningInfo service operation towards the AMF serving the target UE to request the current location of the target UE.
 The location procedure may be also triggered at the AMF for a 5GC-NI-LR as at step 1 in clause 6.10.1, or an event report sent by the UE for a deferred 5GC-MT-LR for periodic or triggered location as at step 25 in clause 6.3.1.

 3. The 5GC-MT-LR procedure as specified in clause 6.1.1 step 5-8 or clause 6.1.2 step 6-12 are performed with the difference that the LMF selection also consider LMF capability supporting MWAB involvement.
 If the AMF is aware that the target UE is served by a MWAB, it would select the LMF that can support the MWAB handling.